-Furthermore, the use of AI tools is strictly prohibited for all exams, including any open book exams.
+Furthermore, the use of AI tools is strictly prohibited for final and midterm exams, including any open book exams.
 Use of generative AI for exams will be considered use of an unauthorized aid, which is a form of cheating.

 Academic Integrity